DomWilliams0/name-needed/.planning/backlog.md

 	* picked up and spread by entities
 * blocks that technically solid but possible to pass through
 	* hedges, bushes
+* map chunks to torus and make the world wrap-around

 ## Optimizations
 ### Performance